OSTEsayed/OSTE-Meta-Scan/README.md

 2. Other vulnerabilities (refer to the repository of each scanner for a complete list.)
   - Skipfish Vulnerabilities support List.
   - Wapiti Vulnerabilities support List.
-  - OWASP ZAP Active Attack list.
+  - ZAP Active Attack list.
   - Nikto Vulnerabilities support List (Specified: Tunning 9 & 4).
   - Nuclei CVE-Template.
 ## Installation

 The installation process requires a specific set of requirements.
 While this project is primarily supported on Kali Linux, it can also be compatible with other operating systems:

-1. OWASP zaproxy:
+1. ZAP:
   - kaliLinux: [ sudo apt install zaproxy ]
   - Other OSs: [ https://github.com/zaproxy/zaproxy ]